machichiotte/machi01_shad/backend/README.md

 ## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the MIT License.
+See the [MIT License](https://www.mit.edu/~amini/LICENSE.md) file for more information.

 ## Contact